 Christianity is, at root, a personality cult.
 Its central message is the story of a person, Jesus, whom Christians name also as the Christ (from a Greek word meaning ‘Anointed One’): an aspect of the God who was, is and ever shall be, yet who is also a human being, set in historic time.
 They believe that they can still meet this human being in a fashion comparable to the disciples who walked with him in Galilee and saw him die on the cross.
-In a BBC TV series, starting this month, I am trying to tell their stories.
+In a BBC TV series, starting this month (A History of Christianity aired on BBC Four in November 2009), I am trying to tell their stories.

 There are two thousand years’ worth of Christian stories, which may seem a daunting task for historians who are used to modern professional expectations that a true scholar knows a lot about not very much.
 Yet two millennia isn’t a long time.
 Christianity has to be seen as a young religion, far younger than for instance Taoism, Buddhism, Hinduism or its own parent Judaism, and it occupies a small fraction of the lived experience of what is so far a very short-lived species.